Find a Mentor Step 2. Identify Your Mentor

-The OFA can help you identify an appropriate mentor: attend a Find A Mentor Workshop or schedule an individual Mentoring Consultation with an OFA faculty member.
+The OFA can help you identify an appropriate mentor.
+Schedule an individual Mentoring Consultation with an OFA faculty member.

 Look for the best person for your needs—don’t be afraid to approach the most senior, experienced faculty.
 Most faculty are very willing to mentor and you may be pleasantly surprised by the result.

 Jane says: “I need a mentor with expertise in curriculum development, so I should perhaps consider course, clerkship or residency directors—I can get those lists from the Education Offices in the School of Medicine.
 I’ll check who’s presenting at ACOG or GEA on curriculum development in women’s health.
 I’ll ask my Chair and Vice Chair if they know someone.”